deberinoo/tp/docs/DeveloperGuide.md

     2. Test case: `note 1 c/`
        Expected: Note is cleared.
 Empty note is displayed.

+5. Appending a note with extra prefixes
+   1. Prerequisites: Have at least one person in the address book.
+View this person using the `list` or `find` command.
+   2. Test case: `note 1 a/Need help with multiplication c/`
+      Expected: Note is appended instead of cleared.

 5. *{ more test cases ... }*

 ---